akauppi/firebase-jest-testing/package/Writing tests.md

 await prime(docs);
 console.info("Primed :)");
 ```

-The data is stored as JSON (here as an ES module).
-This allows one to craft such data by hand, in an editor.

 >Note: Firebase provides means to import/export the Firestore contents as a binary file.
 If you prefer that methods, you can naturally keep using it.